-According to an article from the Pew Research Center, 73 percent of adults from the United States are Christian.
+According to an article from the Pew Research Center, just over 70 percent of adults from the United States are Christian.
 Because of this, most religious schools in America are also Christian.
 Most Christians classify themselves as either Protestant or Catholic.
 After that, you can get even more specific by looking at denominations.
 Since different denominations can have fairly different beliefs, you’ll want to find a school that is affiliated with your chosen religious group if you want to get a religious degree online.
 Some people choose to study religion for academic purposes rather than spiritual ones and focus on religion as a whole instead of delving into a specific branch.
-If you’re looking into studying the religion that you believe in, there are quite a few different option.
+If you’re looking into studying the religion that you believe in, there are quite a few different options.
 Depending on what you want to do after you get your degree, you may want to study one of the following:

 - Theological studies

 - Religious leadership and management

 If you just want to study religion for personal enrichment or to strengthen your faith, you might not care about whether your school is accredited or not.
 If you want to get a degree to start or help your career, however, you should make sure that the college you attend is recognized as a good school.
 Anyone who wants to get a religious degree online should realize that accreditation agencies for religious schools are often different than agencies that work with public institutions.
 Popular accrediting agencies that you should look for include:

 - Transnational Association of Christian Colleges and Schools

 - Association of Theological Schools in the US and Canada